benjaminbolling/RSW/paper.md

 n_{S} = \text{ceil}(t_W / t_s)
 \end{equation}

-with the reason for using ceiling function (and not the floor function) is the argument that it is better with a couple of more hours than fewer.
+with the reason for using ceiling function (and not the floor function) being the argument that it is better with a couple of more hours than fewer.
 In order to cluster days off (n_{cf}), the algorithm's GUI has an optional additional constraint that serves this purpose and simply does not allow shift arrays with 0:s in clusters less than this through.

-By using the input $n_W \times n_{wd}$ as the iterable and $n_{S}$ as the length of subsequences of elements from the iterable, the same methodology as the *combinations* function of the *itertools* module in Python is used for creating each shift array.
-The other inputs are used as constraints on whether the shift array should be appended to the array of shift arrays or trashed, which shows the reason for not using the built-in Python module (which returns all array combinations that are possible, resulting in the returned arrays being too large for a personal computer's internal memory to handle).
+By using the input $n_W \times n_{wd}$ as the iterable and $n_{S}$ as the length of subsequences of elements from the iterable, the same methodology as the *combinations* function of the *itertools* module in Python (a combinatoric generator) is used for creating each shift array.
+By imposing the other inputs as constraints on whether a shift array should be appended to accepted shift arrays, the reason for not using the built-in Python module becomes clear: Python's built-in module returns all array combinations that are possible without any imposed constraints which quickly escalates to becoming too large for a personal computer's internal memory to handle.

 With this, the final result is an array of shift arrays in which each shift array is filled with $7n_{S}$ 1:s and $n_{W}(7-n_{S})$ 0:s whilst obeying the above mentioned constraints.
 The number of possible combinations ($C$) can be then be expressed as: